Disposition (Scots law): Warrant 4: No future acts will be made prejudicial to the Buyer's title to (ownership of) the land

 The fourth warranty guarantees that the Seller will take no future acts that would prejudice the Buyer's contractual right to ownership.
 A Seller would breach their warranty where they grant a subsequent disposition to another individual or subsequently grant lesser real rights in the land to third parties after the Buyer has received their disposition.
 This warranty ceases to be relevant once ownership validly transfers to the Buyer, following the registration of the disposition.
-Where land is given gratuitously (ie: a gift), the giftee only receives a simple warrandice covering no future prejudicial acts.
+Where land is given gratuitously (i.e.: a gift), the giftee only receives a simple warrandice covering no future prejudicial acts.